CambridgeNuclear/SCONE/docs/User Manual.rst

 from files provided by the user.

 * PN: includes a flag for anisotropy treatment.
 Could be ``P0`` or ``P1``
+* avgDist (*optional*, default = infinity): the minimum average distance until a collision, which may be virtual.
+Used to obtain better statistics for the collision estimator in low density materials, especially when using surface tracking.

 Example: ::